jsh9/quick-csv-viewer/README.md

 - `quickCsvViewer.maxRows`: number of data rows to show.
 Default is `20`.
 - `quickCsvViewer.maxRows: 0`: index the full file and render visible rows on demand.
+- The info bar `Show [input] rows` control updates `quickCsvViewer.maxRows` globally when you press Enter or leave the field.
 - `quickCsvViewer.firstRowIsHeader`: treat the first CSV record as headers.
   Default is `true`.
+- The info bar `Header row` control updates `quickCsvViewer.firstRowIsHeader` globally.
 - `quickCsvViewer.wrapCellContents`: wrap table cell contents.
 Default is `true`.
-- The info bar `Show [input] rows` control updates `quickCsvViewer.maxRows` globally when you press Enter or leave the field.
+- The info bar `Wrap cells` control updates `quickCsvViewer.wrapCellContents` globally.

-  The `Wrap cells` and `Header row` controls update their matching settings.
+## 4. Header Row And Row Index

+When `quickCsvViewer.firstRowIsHeader` is enabled, Quick CSV Viewer renders the first CSV record as the frozen table header and shows it with row index `0`.
+Data rows start at row index `1`.

+When `quickCsvViewer.firstRowIsHeader` is disabled, Quick CSV Viewer does not freeze a top header row.
+The first CSV record is rendered as row index `1`.

+The row-index column is always frozen on the left side of the table.

+## 5. Indexed Mode

+When `quickCsvViewer.maxRows` is `0` or a large positive preview count, Quick CSV Viewer does not send the whole file to the webview.
+It builds a byte-offset record index with progress, then the webview requests only the visible row range while scrolling.
+This keeps DOM size bounded for very large files.

+## 6. Raw Contents

+`View raw` opens the file in VS Code's default text editor.
+The extension's top info bar is not available there, but you can return to the viewer with `Open in Quick CSV Viewer` from the editor title, Explorer context menu, or command palette.

-## 4. Notes for Developers
+## 7. Notes for Developers

 ```sh
 npm install